-Your child's healthcare provider will examine your child and ask about his symptoms.
-If your child has diarrhea, tell his healthcare provider when it started, and how often it occurs.
-He may check your child for signs of dehydration.
+Your child's healthcare provider will examine your child.
+Tell him or her about your child's symptoms, including when the diarrhea started and how often it occurs.
+Your child's provider will check your child for signs of dehydration.
 A sample of your child's bowel movement may be sent to a lab to be tested for infection.

 How is a rotavirus infection treated?

 A rotavirus infection may go away without treatment.
-Your child may need any of the following if he is dehydrated or at risk for dehydration:
+Your child may need any of the following if he or she is dehydrated or at risk for dehydration:

 - Extra liquids may be needed.
 Ask how much liquid your child should drink each day.
 If you breastfeed, continue to breastfeed your baby.
 Good liquids to drink include water or fruit juice.
 Your child may need an oral rehydrating solution (ORS).
 This is a drink that contains the right amount of salt, sugar, and minerals in water.